 Gallery and Studio at The Village Potters

 Discover 185 artists in 25 buildings, creating high-quality fine art of every variety.
 Artists are located in converted warehouses and industrial buildings along the French Broad River just a few miles from downtown Asheville, Biltmore Village and Biltmore Estate.
 Drive a little, walk a little to visit studios and galleries.
 Many artists are open throughout the week (more on Fridays and Saturdays).
 Fewer studios open in January-March.
 At the twice-a-year River Arts Studio Stroll, almost all artists open their studios and give special presentations.
 See and download a map at the bottom of this page.

-In 2016, find many new studios, galleries and restaurants.
-Plus, a visitor center will open later this year.
-RAD is home to great restaurants such as Clingman Cafe, Grey Eagle Taqueria and the Wedge Brewery.
+In 2017, find many new studios, galleries and restaurants.
+RAD is home to great restaurants such as Clingman Cafe, White Duck Taco, Grey Eagle Taqueria and the Wedge Brewery.
 Check out 12 Bones Smokehouse for great BBQ and down-home cooking.
-The White Duck Taco Shop is another local's favorite.
-New Belgium opens their big brewery nearby in 2016.
+New Belgium opened their big brewery here in 2016.